 We are very proud to have added Llamas to Spring Farm in the Spring of 2015 from Italy!
-We now have seven llamas on the farm – two adolescent males, two adult females, two one year old females and one female cria (baby)!
+We now have five llamas on the farm – three adult females, one adult male and one male cria (baby)!

 The two adult females are Suada and Mandola. they are both “woolly” llamas and are very striking in their appearance.
 Both Suada and Mandola had crias in the late Spring of 2016 and we look forward to introducing you to Sophia and Maia.
 We normally (with our alpacas) use the same initial for all babies born each year, but we decided that with our llamas we would name the babies by the same initial as their mum’s.
 In 2017, Suada had another female cria who we have called Skye.